 Maybe you want to be inspired.
 Maybe you want to laugh.
 Maybe you enjoy watching spouses publicly argue.

 From a photography perspective, maybe you want inspiration, ideas, and perspective on what makes great travel photography.
 Maybe you want to learn more about photography.

-From a life perspective, maybe you want inspiration to do that thing that you never thought you would actually do.
+From a life perspective, maybe you want inspiration to do that thing that you never thought you would actually do, or could actually do.

 Maybe you like to read interviews and see images from professional photographers around the world.
 And maybe you just like travel writing.